uintptr/pvpn/README.md

 ## Architecture

-Not knowing if this'll scale or even worth doing but it's currently not using threads/forks and doing a litle copy and malloc as possible
+Not knowing if this'll scale or even worth doing but it's currently not using threads/forks and doing as little copy and malloc as possible

 ### Server ( internet facing )